Updated May 4, 2023

-Interpreter vs Compiler are two ways in which a program is executed which are written in a programming or any scripting language.
-When a code is submitted a compiler takes the entire program and it is the compiler’s job to convert it into object code which is stored in a file.
-This object code is usually referred to as binary code and once compiled can be directly executed by the machine after linking.
-An interpreter is much faster.
-It directly executes instructions written in any programming language without having the need to convert the code to object or machine code.
+Interpreter and Compiler are two ways to execute a program written in a programming or scripting language.
+A compiler converts the entire program into object code and stores it in a file.
+Compilers are generally faster due to the compilation process.
+After linking, the machine can execute the resulting binary code An interpreter is much quicker.
+It directly executes instructions in any programming language without converting the code to an object or machine code.

 Head To Head Comparison Between Interpreter vs Compiler (Infographics)